sfsu-joseo/CSC645/labs/lab5/README.md

 A torrent file is a file that contains meta-info (not the actual data) of the file that is being shared on the swarm by all peers connected to it.
-It normally has extension .torrent and contain useful info about the trackers, and the pieces of the file being shared in the network such as length, SHA1 hashes of all the pieces.... see more details in Metainfo section below
+It normally has extension .torrent and contain useful info about the trackers, and the pieces of the file being shared in the network such as length, SHA1 hashes of all the pieces.... see more details in Meta-info section below

-### Torrent File Metainfo
+### Torrent File Meta-info

-Create a .torrent file containing all the metainfo related to the file you are willing to share in the network.
+Create a .torrent file containing all the meta-info related to the file you are willing to share in the network.

 * A torrent file contains a list of files and integrity metadata about all the pieces, and optionally contains a list of trackers.